boazsegev/plezi-website/docs/guides/index.html.md

 * No application logic inside.

-    Conneting your application logic to Plezi is easy, however, application logic should really be *independent*, **reusable** and secure.
+    Connecting your application logic to Plezi is easy, however, application logic should really be *independent*, **reusable** and secure.
 There are plenty of gems that support independent application logic authoring.

 * No native session support.
 If you *must* have session support, Rack middleware gems provide a lot of options.
 Pick one...
 However...